coreshop/CoreShop/README.md

 * Countries with Currencies
 * Currency conversion
 * Country Taxes (not yet implemented)
-* Categorymanagement
+* Category Management
 * Abstract Payment
-* Cart Rules for Vouchers/Discounts
+* Price Rules for Vouchers/Discounts
 * Different Delivery Providers
+* Shipping Management
+* Different Payment Providers
+* Multiple Themes supported

 ____

 # Plugins
 Coreshop was designed to make use of other Pimcore-Plugins.

-Every Payment Provider or Delivery Providier is a Pimcore-Plugin that integrates with Coreshop.
+Every Payment Provider or Delivery Provider is a Pimcore-Plugin that integrates with CoreShop.

 ## Hooks
 CoreShop uses Hooks to call Pimcore-Plugins from template files.